Chasmaporthetes: Diet

-Dental microwear of C. australis from Langebaanweg in South Africa shows that the species was hypercarnivorous and rarely engaged in durophagy; its dental microwear was similar to the modern lion, which seldom consumes bone.
-In Europe, the species C. lunensis competed with the giant cheetah Acinonyx pardinensis, and may have preyed on the small Bourbon gazelle (Gazella borbonica) and the chamois antelope (Procamptoceras brivatense).
+The limb bones of Chasmaporthetes were long and slender like those of cheetahs.
+It likely inhabited open ground and was a daytime hunter.
+The European C. lunensis is regarded as an active group hunter of medium-sized ungulates.
+It may have preyed on the small Bourbon gazelle (Gazella borbonica) and the chamois antelope (Procamptoceras brivatense).
 The North American C. ossifragus was similar in build to C. lunensis, but had slightly more robust jaws and teeth.
-It may have preyed on the giant marmot Paenemarmota, and competed with the far more numerous Borophagus diversidens.
+It may have preyed on the giant marmot Paenemarmota.